MARTIMM/raku-mongodb-driver/README.md

 ## INSTALLING THE MODULES

-Use panda or zef to install the package.
+Use zef to install the package.

 ## Versions of PERL, MOARVM and MongoDB

 This project is tested with Rakudo built on MoarVM implementing Perl v6.c.

 MongoDB versions are supported from 2.6 and up.
-Versions lower than this are not supported because of not completely implementing the wire protocol.
+Versions lower than this are not supported because of not completely implementing the wire protocol. one reason of not implementing them is that these operations(update, delete etc.) are not acknowledged, so it will never be clear if the operation was successful, other than checking it by another query.

 At this moment rakudobrew has too many differences with the perl6 directly from github.
 It is therefore important to know that this version is tested against the newest github version.
 Also it is the intention to support above mentioned mongo versions, at the moment the distribution is tested against 3.0.5 and higher.